 This was not the first time that Gillette has taken a progressive public-relations stance.

-This ad was a part of their continued Best Men Can Be campaign, with its previous ad focused on toxic masculinity.
+This ad was a part of their continued Best Men Can Be campaign, with its previous ad focused on toxic masculinity, and it is a great example of how to be a good ally.

 IKEA announced that it would be selling a limited rainbow edition of its popular FRAKTA shopping bag in the United States for the month of June to promote LGBTQ+ equality, and 100% of the proceeds will go to the Human Rights Campaign.

 Why Pride Matters Now

 Pride began as a protest against the injustices inflicted upon the LGBTQ+ community.
 With the legalization of same-sex marriage in 2015, and the 2020 ruling that LGBTQ+ individuals cannot be fired solely due to their gender or sexual orientation, it’s important to continue to honor and celebrate how far we have come as a society.

 It’s also essential to understand that there is still work to do before LGBTQ+ individuals have equal legal rights and protections to their heterosexual and cisgender counterparts.
 As more and more states are introducing anti-transgender legislation, it's necessary to learn how to be a good ally in order to continue working to support the LGBTQ+ community.

 Historically, businesses have used their power and platforms to impact social justice initiatives affecting the LGBTQ+ community.
 For example, in 2015, many American businesses submitted an amicus brief urging the Supreme Court to rule in favor of marriage equality.

 Companies within any industry and of any size can highlight the needs and experiences of the LGBTQ+ community through meaningful, intentional, and consistent support without overshadowing the purpose of Pride with lackluster, rainbow-coated, limited-edition effort.